Simplify healthy eating by learning to use ChooseMyPlate to plan your meals!

 - Nutrients you get from eating veggies include: fiber (mostly from the starchy veggies and legumes), potassium, vitamin A (mostly from the red and orange veggies), vitamin K (mostly from the dark greens), vitamin C, magnesium, copper, vitamin B6, folate, iron, thamine, choline, and niacin.

-- Build a healthy myplate breakfast that includes veggies by adding mushrooms and peppers on your eggs for breakfast, carrots as a snack, a green salad for lunch, and some roasted broccoli for dinner.
+- Build a healthy myplate breakfast that includes tons of veggies!
+Ex.
+Eat eggs with mushrooms and peppers for breakfast, carrots as a snack, a green salad for lunch, and some roasted broccoli for dinner.

 Fruit: Make half your plate fruits and vegetables